France, Laurel and Eline

 This river is populair by cavers and stunt cayaking.

 A hike through the misty mountains the huge monastery 'Grande Chartreuse.'
 Forbidden to enter, but on appropriate distance visible, such a great experience.

 'The embraced ivy.'

 Never saw such a thick one, only at Epierre and here (at the France North west coast).
-Is this one almost a 100 years old like in Epierre?
+Is this one almost a 100 years old like the ones in Epierre castle?

-A hidden and overgrown chapel in the forest around chateau Bruzac, Dordogne
+A hidden overgrown chapel in the forest around chateau Bruzac, Dordogne